-Jharkhand (Jhar – Forest and Khand – Part or area, means a land of forest) is the fifteenth largest state of India with an area of 74680 Sq Km which placed in the North-Eastern part of India.
-According to the census of India 2011, approximately 32966238 people reside here.
-The state is separated by its neighboring states UP and Chhattisgarh to the West, WB to the east, Bihar to the North and Orissa to the South.
+Jharkhand (Jhar – Bush, or some time called as Forest and Khand – Part or area, altogether a land of forests) is the sixteenth largest state of India with an area of 79,714 Sq Km and placed in the eastern part of India.
+According to the census of India 2011, approximately 32,988,134 people reside here.
+The state is separated by its neighboring states Uttar Pradesh and Chhattisgarh to the West, West Bengal to the east, Bihar to the north and Orissa to the south.

 Weather in summer: Normally the summer season of Jharkhand is continued from End of April to Mid-June.
 The temperature varies during this season between 23°C to 38°C.